🪰515,480 violations tracked across 67 Florida counties

 • Sewage/plumbing issues — Backup, improper disposal

-Major Violations (Moderate Risk)
+Major Violations (Moderate Risk — 2 points each)

 These don’t pose an immediate threat but could lead to problems: